zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 This is English as a Second Language Podcast episod e 1,145.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.
 Yeah, I know.
 I know.
 It’s weird.

 Go to our website at ESLPod.com.
 Become a member of  ESL Podcast and download the Learning Guide for this episode.
-You c an also take a look at our ESL Podcast Store, with additional courses in Busin ess and Daily English.
+You can also take a look at our ESL Podcast Store, with additional courses in Busin ess and Daily English.

 This episode is a dialogue about cooking.
 Hmm, make s me hungry.
 Let’s get started.